silx-kit/pyFAI/doc/source/usage/tutorial/Distortion/Distortion.rst

     Detector Xpad S540 flat	 PixelSize= 1.300e-04, 1.300e-04 m

-Defining a detector from a spline-file
+Defining a detector from a spline file
 --------------------------------------

-For optically coupled CCD detectors, the geometrical distortion is often described by a two-dimensional cubic spline (as in FIT2D) which can be imported into the detector instance and used to calculate the actual pixel position in space (and masked pixels).
+For optically coupled CCD detectors, the geometrical distortion is often described by a two-dimensional cubic spline (as in FIT2D) which can be imported into the relevant detector instance and used to calculate the actual pixel position in space (and masked pixels).

-At ESRF, mainly FReLoN detectors [J.-C. Labiche, ESRF Newsletter 25, 41 (1996)] are used with spline-file distortion.
-Let's download such file and create a detector from it.
+At the ESRF, mainly FReLoN detectors [J.-C. Labiche, ESRF Newsletter 25, 41 (1996)] are used with spline files describing the distortion of the fiber optic taper.

+Let's download such a file and create a detector from it.

 .. code:: python

+    import os, sys
+    os.environ["http_proxy"] = "http://proxy.esrf.fr:3128"
     def download(url):
-        """download the file given in URL and return its local path""" import os, sys
+        """download the file given in URL and return its local path""" if sys.version_info[0]<3:
-        if sys.version_info[0]<3:
             from urllib2 import urlopen, ProxyHandler, build_opener
         else: